-Each group will make at a presentation to the rest of the class during normal lecture or laboratory hours.
+During the course of the two semesters, each group will make at least two presentations to the rest of the class during normal lecture or laboratory hours.
 This will serve as a critical design review for your project.
-The schedule for these presentations will be set in the first few weeks of the course.
+The schedule for these presentations will be set just prior to this time.